kny5/fabacademy_antonio_anaya/docs/assignments/week02.md

 ## Image processing

+I've used this commands to standardize my images on the documentation, the values are examples, and the values are subjective.
+The objective is to have a clear and meaningful image that describes a process and contains valuable information on it.

+As the weeks have passed I've been improving this process of image compression and this commands are part of my process.

+I've preserved the size range between 750 and 800 pixels in photos, but in screen captures it depends on the size of the area captured.

 - cut image to 750x750 pixels centered

 ```
 convert -define jpeg:size=750x750 input.jpg -gravity center -extent 750x750  output.jpg
 ```